 - Fitchburg's allows 2-families by-right in the RB and RC districts, and by Special Permit in the CBD, NBD, C, and FSU districts.
 Multifamily housing is allowed by Special Permit in the RB, RC, CBD, NBD, C, and FSU districts.
 PUDs and Flexible Development, allowed by Special Permit in all 12 zoning districts, permit higher density and flexibility.
 Fitchburg permits 2 manufactured home parks.
 Leominster allows apartment/multifamily by Special Permit in the RB, RC, BA, BB, MU2, and V Districts.
 Site Plan Approval is required. - Fitchburg and Leominster support inclusionary zoning in development projects, particularly new developments and in Downtown.
-Fitchburg has adopted a Smart Growth District in the Downtown that requires 20% affordability. - Fitchburg allows ADUs by right in their RR and RA districts and by Boards of Appeals Special Permit in the RB district.
+Fitchburg has adopted a Smart Growth District in the Downtown that requires 20% affordability. - Fitchburg allows ADUs by right in any zone that allows housing.
 Development of residential units by-right on the upper floors of Main Street is allowed.
-Leominster allows Accessory Apartments by Special Permit in the RR, RA, RB, and RC districts - Leominster has a Downtown Overlay District, a Mechanic Street Overlay District, and the Urban Corridor Overlay District.
+Leominster also allows Accessory Apartments by right in any zone that allows housing. - Leominster has a Downtown Overlay District, a Mechanic Street Overlay District, and the Urban Corridor Overlay District.
 Fitchburg has a Planned Development District, a Priority Development Site Overlay District, and a Smart Growth Overlay District that promotes housing via mixed-use and conversion. - MA has Housing Choice, which rewards municipalities for producing new units beyond a threshold.
 There is also legislation on financing production/preservation of housing for LMI residents.
 The Governor recently changed the threshold for boards to approve bylaw changes to a simple majority. - Fitchburg's 40R districts require 20% affordability in developments.
 DHCD published a design standard guidebook for the program.
 Fitchburg currently has two approved 40R districts. - Chapter 40B is a state statute that enables local Zoning Boards of Appeals (ZBAs) to approve affordable housing developments under more flexible rules if at least 20-25% of the units have long-term affordability restrictions.